Want to find out more about camping and hiking in the Grampians? Then read on!

 The market was going on far below us in Halls Gap and it was interesting to see it from a different perspective after being amongst the bustle only an hour earlier.
 We could even hear the music playing and a low buzz of voices and laughter.

 I felt like Frodo sitting outside Bag End, watching the merriment of the party going on in the field below.

 On the way back down we ran into a mob of kangaroos lying around in the forest.
 I walked up fairly close and they didn’t seem bothered by my presence.
 They just glanced at me lazily before carrying on with their business.

-The native animals of Australia truly amaze me and kangaroos are one of my favourites.
-The way that they use their tails as a third leg is so interesting to watch and the speed in which they hop across the land is really impressive.
+The native animals of Australia truly amaze me and kangaroos are one of my favorites.
+The way that they use their tails as a third leg is so interesting to watch and the speed at which they hop across the land is really impressive.

 Also, they are really cute.